Fund for the Environment & Urban Life About Proposals

 • Projects that are scalable and replicable — capable of being expanded and replicated in other settings — have appeal.

 • We generally prefer to have our support, when appropriate, integrated with resources from other organizations or the proposer's own resources, so that favorable results are maximized.
 Having our support leveraged is appealing.
-But we also consider the availability of resources from other organizations in making our decisions; we consider whether an organization that is more able to get support elsewhere.
-Determinations are often project-specific.
+But we also consider the availability of resources from other organizations in making our decisions; we consider whether an organization is able to get support elsewhere.

 • The capabilities of the individuals proposed to carry out the project are especially important.

 • Short-term results are desired but projects that can be accomplished in phases, with our support for subsequent phases conditioned on performance in earlier phases, will also have appeal.
-Opportunities for continuation with diminished support or without our support have appeal.
+Opportunities for continuation with diminished support or without our support are desired; we very often ask how continuation will be achieved.
 Some demonstrable early results are strongly preferred, but these results can of course be part of a broader and longer-term vision, and should be.
-When appropriate, submissions should speak to this.
+When appropriate proposals should speak to all of this.

 • We encourage projects that include communications elements, such as a media program, or have the potential for creating media attention, such as innovative activities that would have broad interest.
 When appropriate, we want to make news.
-But we do not consider general outreach for an organization's existing mission, and especially lobbying, to be an appealing media program.
+But we do not consider continuing general outreach for an organization's existing mission, and especially lobbying, to be an appealing media program.
+Since personal behavior change is an important goal, we see communication as a crucial part of the process.

-• We have a preference for projects within 100 miles of a board member’s city.
+• We have a preference for projects based in North America and Europe.
 This reflects our desire to focus efforts and minimize travel when interface is necessary.
-Projects that we feel are compelling but are beyond 100 miles will also be considered, however.
-Nationally or even internationally focused activities, when compelling, are not discouraged.

 • We have a strong preference to fund smaller organizations, for example, those with annual operating budgets below $2 million.